• Skip to primary navigation

 STEP THREE: Cook.
 Cover and seal the lid.
 Cook on the high setting for 5 hours, or until the beans are tender (exact cooking time may vary depending on your slow cooker).
 Serve hot.

-• Do the beans need to be soaked?
-No, soaking is not necessary for this recipe.
+Do the beans need to be soaked?

-• What can I serve with the pinto beans?
 Pinto beans pair well with rice, tortillas, or as a filling for burritos and tacos.

 Slow Cooker Pinto Beans Recipe ~ Dry pinto beans slow-cooked with warm, aromatic spices.
 Vegetarian and vegan.

-More Recipes You’ll Love!
+More Mexican-Inspired Recipes

 • Pinto Bean Soup